SPARQL-Anything/PySPARQL-Anything/README.md

 ```
 >>> engine.run(**kwargs)
 ```

+###### QUERY PARAMETERS

-The keyword arguments to be set are the same as those of the regular Sparql Anything CLI, minus the hyphen.
+The keyword arguments to be set are the same as those of the regular Sparql Anything CLI, minus ```i```.
+As the use of the latter flag has been deprecated, it has not been implemented.

 For example:
 ```